ollyhearn/minecraft-plugins/README.md

 # minecraft-plugins
-Simple minecraft plugins, that i wrote for my server
+Simple minecraft spigot plugins, that i wrote for my server

 **AkdLogin**
 Login plaugin, that uses SQLite database and MD5 hashsum to gurantee secure login.
 After logging in player will be teleported into a specified world. **Reques AkdGoTo**